-Independent Auditor: BKL Audit LLP
+Independent Auditor: BKL Audit LLP, 35 Ballards Lane, London, N3 1XW

-35 Ballards Lane

-London N3 1XW

-Bankers: Lloyds Bank plc

-PO Box 1000 BX1 1LT
+Bankers: Lloyds Bank plc, PO Box 1000, BX1 1LT

-Solicitors: Winckworth Sherwood

-Minerva House 5 Montague Close
+Solicitors: Winckworth Sherwood, Minerva House, 5 Montague Close, London, SE1 5BB

-London SE1 5BB

-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2024

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 01 September 2022 to 31 August 2023.
-The annual report serves the purposes of both a Trustees' report, and a directors' report under company law.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 01 September 2023 to 31 August 2024.
+The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The trust operates an academy for children aged 11 to 18 serving Langley and the surrounding areas; students are selected on merit which is assessed through a competitive 11+ entrance examination.
-The Academy Trust had a roll of 1245 in the spring 2022 census.
+The Academy Trust operates an academy for children aged 11 to 18 serving Langley and the surrounding areas; students are selected on merit which is assessed through a competitive 11+ entrance examination.
+The school had a roll of 1265 in the spring 2023 census.
 The School is oversubscribed and increased from five to six forms of entry in Year 7 from September 2017, an increase of approximately 30 students each year until September 2023.